jake-knerr/js-style-guide/README.md

 #### Within domain-specific folders, files that fall within a generalized technical category can go into a separate folder.

 Folders for such technical categories are utils, validators, types, cache, etc.

-If a file is used in multiple domain specific folders, put such files in the closest parent folder.

 ```
 # discouraged